-DRUG AND ALCOHOL TREATMENT
+DRUG AND ALCOHOL TREATMENT-VOLUNTARY DISCLOSURE

-The School sincerely desires to offer assistance to any student who seeks help with a drug or alcohol abuse problem.
+The school sincerely desires to assist any student who seeks help with a drug or alcohol abuse problem.
+If a student confides in faculty discussing any drug or alcohol abuse, the student will follow the school's Voluntary Disclosure of Substance Abuse policy.
 Free resources for the Danville community are: